 A demilitarized zone (DMZ) is a perimeter network that protects an organization’s internal local-area network (LAN) from untrusted traffic.

-A common DMZ meaning is a subnetwork that sits between the public internet and private networks.
-It exposes external-facing services to untrusted networks and adds an extra layer of security to protect the sensitive data stored on internal networks, using firewalls to filter traffic.
+A common demilitarized zone meaning is a subnetwork that sits between the public internet and private networks.
+It exposes external-facing services to untrusted networks and adds an extra layer of security conditions to protect the sensitive data stored on internal networks, using firewalls to filter traffic.

 The end goal of a DMZ is to allow an organization to access untrusted networks, such as the internet, while ensuring its private network or LAN remains secure.
 Organizations typically store external-facing services and resources, as well as servers for the Domain Name System (DNS), File Transfer Protocol (FTP), mail, proxy, Voice over Internet Protocol (VoIP), and web servers, in the DMZ.